matteoientile/AssembleToOrder_OperationResearch/README.md

 # AssembleToOrder_OperationResearch

-> Read the report.pdf for a complete overview
+Read the report.pdf for a complete overview.

+ Assignment 2 for the "Optimisation and Simulation under Uncertainty Conditions" coursework at Turin Polytechnic (1st year MSc Mathematical Engineering).